Mountain Lake (Virginia)

-The Lake
+Lake

 Mountain Lake typically covers about 50 acre, and its level was largely constant at an elevation of 3875 ft during the 19th and 20th centuries.
 The first known written evidence of the lake was by Christopher Gist of the Ohio Land Surveying Company, in 1751.
 It subsequently became known as Salt Pond.

 Natural lakes are common well to the north, where the Appalachian Range was subject to geologically recent glacial activity.
 But the basis on which this lake—the only natural one in the southern Appalachians—exists has been the source of much speculation.
 Recent scientific studies indicate that an unusual combination of natural processes created the lake, which is maintained by a fissure at the bottom that provides an outlet for both sediment and water and prevents the lake from otherwise simply becoming a bog.
 Replenishment of the water lost depends on rain levels, and apparent washing-out of sediment from the fissured bedrock bottom is causing the unstable lake levels.

 The lake is estimated to be about 6,000 years old, and geologists believe it must have been formed by rock slides and damming.
 Cold underground springs feed the lake and rarely allow the temperature to rise above 70 F on the surface and 46 F 50 ft below the surface.
 Because of narrow channels and openings in the lake bottom, the level has a history of changing dramatically depending on the water flow through these channels.
 It is more than 100 ft deep when full.